10 Best Mattresses Without Fiberglass of 2022

 - Pressure relief

 Under the micro-coils is 1-inch of Air Luxe Foam.
-Like the BioFoam®, Air Luxe Foam is also CertiPUR-US® certified, but this layer primarily helps with keeping you cool and soothing pain.
+Like the BioFoam®, Air Luxe Foam is also CertiPUR-US® certified, but this layer primarily helps with keeping you cool and minimize pain.

 The largest layer is the 8-inch ActivEdge™ Quantum® Edge coil unit.
 This layer contains up to 975 pocketed coils and a reinforced perimeter.
-The pocketed coils are durable, quiet, and improve your posture at night.
+The pocketed coils are durable, quiet, and help support your posture at night.

 At the very base of the mattress is a durable base foam and cotton cover.